datacarpentry/astronomy-python/episodes/03-transform.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-It is straightforward to convert an Astropy `Table` to a Pandas `DataFrame`.
+It is straightforward to convert an Astropy `Table` to a pandas `DataFrame`.

 ```python
 import pandas as pd